How would Naomi Kramer, program manager for JIAS Toronto, describe the organization’s relationship with cloudStack and Salesforce?

-That led to more complications in the organization’s other day-to-day operations.
-JIAS had to run multiple systems to access basic information, and even had to outsource online collections to Canada Helps.
+This led to more complications in the organization’s other day-to-day operations.
+JIAS had to run multiple systems to access basic information, and had to outsource online collections to Canada Helps.
 The process was both labour intensive and inefficient, since data would often get lost in the shuffle.

-“When people clicked ‘Donate Now’, it was taking them away from our website,” Kramer said.
-“When we processed donors by phone, we would be keeping Excel spreadsheets to keep track of their information.”
+“When people clicked ‘Donate Now’, it would take them away from our website,” said Kramer.
+“When we processed donors by phone, we would use Excel spreadsheets to keep track of their information.”

-“When they did that first presentation, we were like, ‘Oh.
-That’s what it’s supposed to be like when you fundraise,’” Kramer said.
+“When they did that first presentation, we were like, ‘Oh!
+That’s what it’s supposed to be like when you fundraise,” said Kramer.
 “That’s the data you’re supposed to capture before you send a tax receipt.
 That’s the information you want to be able to input in order to follow up with donors.”

 “Every new member of their team has that attitude.
 Quick about responding, willing to ask questions, willing to figure out how to help us the best possible way.”

 JIAS also appreciated cloudStack’s ability to connect with clients.
-Steve and Ken took the time to get to know JIAS as an organization, and that mentality has permeated the entire company as cloudStack has grown in the years since.
+Steve and Ken took the time to get to know JIAS as an organization.

 In that regard, cloudStack displays the same methodical approach with its business that JIAS takes with its own operations.

-“We think in process,” Kramer said.
+“We think in process,” said Kramer.
 “They also think like that.
 They ask questions in steps, and that fits with how we’re trying to look at all of our systems.”

 “It would have been impossible to work remotely.
-We were using a database that was on your computer, so there would have been no way for everyone to have the same access,” Kramer said.
-She then went on to explain that the opposite is true after its digital transformation with Salesforce and cloudStack.
-“Every single worker in the agency, everyone who touches the data, can do it from home.”
+We were using a database that was on our computers, so there would have been no way for everyone to have the same access,” said Kramer.

-That has allowed JIAS to continue running on all cylinders, just as well as it did before the pandemic.
-The organization has a better sense of the data in its system, and is able to be more responsive in its own right.
-Where once it was flatfooted, it is now able to provide detailed insights whenever the board asks for information.
+That has allowed JIAS to perform as well as it did before the pandemic.
+The organization has a better sense of the data in its system, is more responsive, and can provide better insights when the board requests it.

 “How many clients did we serve in this period?
 What status did they have in different categories?
-Now that we’re managing our data in a more formal way, it was so much easier to grasp,” Kramer said.
+Now that we’re managing our data in a more formal way, it’s so much easier to grasp,” said Kramer.

-With cloudStack, JIAS has a functional solution that meets people’s digital expectations in 2020.
-That has allowed the team to spend more time focusing on its core mission, knowing full well that it has the technology it needs to handle any logistical challenges that may lie ahead!
+Through cloudStack Services, JIAS has a functional solution that meets people’s digital expectations in 2020.
+Their team can now spend more time focusing on its core mission, knowing that it has the technology it needs to handle any future logistical challenges.